owenstranathan/owenstranathan.github.io/About.md

 permalink: /About/
 ---

+# Mission

+To live honestly and fully.
+And to create something truly beautiful.

 ## My self-summary

 I am a young programmer and creative.
 I am passionate about elegance in design and making things that not only work but work beautifully.
 I derive pleasure from organizing thoughts and principles into cohesive systems and abstractions.
 I have spent a lot of time traveling the world and studying literature and philosophy.
 I have a deep appreciation for art, not simply what you might preconceive art to be(viz. painting, sculpture, music, etc.), but rather the art within all things.
 I believe that everything that is created, if it is done honestly and if it comes from a place of passion within a person's soul, is truly art.
 As such, things like software can be art, the experiences can be art, even businesses can be works of art.
 I want to work in my capacity as a programmer in a field that is important to me.
 Such fields include but are not limited to: